Montevideo Uruguay Temple

 The Montevideo Uruguay Temple was the first temple built in Uruguay.

-The Montevideo Uruguay Temple site is on property acquired by the Church in the 1960s and known locally as "Mormon grounds."
+The Montevideo Uruguay Temple site is on property acquired by the Church in the 1960s.
 It also houses two mission headquarters, a distribution center and Church offices.

 "When the House of the Lord is completed, it will have an impact on all the nation.
 I have seen it in other nations, where members have eagerly attended the temple.
 The Spirit that comes affects not just the members, but all of the nation.
 This is a day of tremendous importance for Uruguay," said Elder Richard G. Scott of the Quorum of the Twelve who presided at the temple's groundbreaking ceremony.